 Under Joe’s leadership, Scares That Care has grown both in its outreach and its ability to assist those in need.
 By 2021, the foundation had already donated over $250,000 to beneficiaries.
 It’s an incredible testament to what can be achieved when passion meets purpose.

 Scares That Care is a shining example of how communities can come together to make a difference.
 The foundation, under Joe Ripple’s guidance, has not only mobilized the horror community for a noble cause but also demonstrated that beneath the spine-chilling tales and monstrous makeup, there are hearts eager to bring hope and relief to those in need.

 Next time you think of horror fans, remember that many of them are fighting the real monsters in the world, armed with compassion and the desire to make a difference.

 Scares That Care is a 100% volunteer organization.

-Dan Padavona is the author of nine horror novels, including Severity, The Island, Crawlspace, and The Face of Midnight.
+Dan Padavona is the author of nine horror novels, including Her Shallow Grave, The Island, Crawlspace, and The Face of Midnight.
 His vampire novel, Storberry, reached #1 on the Amazon Horror and Occult charts in May 2016.
-His post-apocalyptic horror series, Dark Vanishings, was a finalist for Indie Horror Novel of the Year at the 2016 eFestival of Words, and Bram Stoker Award Winning author Brian Keene referred to Padavona as, “One of the most exciting writers to burst upon the scene in quite some time.”
+His post-apocalyptic horror series, Dark Vanishings, was a finalist for Indie Horror Novel of the Year at the 2016 eFestival of Words, and Bram Stoker Award Winning author Brian Keene referred to Padavona as “one of the most exciting writers to burst upon the scene in quite some time.”